Your Guide to Cardiac Catheterization

 • May combine diagnosis and treatment in a single procedure.

-• Less invasive than open-heart surgery, with a shorter recovery time.
+• Less invasive than open-heart procedure, with a shorter recovery time.

 • Risks: